only-cliches/Nano-SQL/README.md

 6. Returned immutable data sets to improve React performance (like ImmutableJS).
 7. Isn't ten million kilobytes in size (like TaffyDB).

-So SomeSQL was born to bring all this togheter.
-It's an extensable database abstraction layer first, then includes an in memory store to make immidiate use easy.
+So SomeSQL was born to bring all this together.
+It's an extensible database abstraction layer first, then includes an in memory store to make immediate use easy.

 ## Features
 * Includes a fast built in memory only DB.
 * Handles sorting, filtering, etc.
-* Uses explicit model declerations.
+* Uses explicit model declarations.
+* Returns immutable objects.
 * Flux like usage pattern.
-* Extensable.
+* Extensible.
 * 4KB Gzipped.

 ## Simple Usage